lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ~~~

 **lmfa**{: style="color: blue"} is suggesting that the Pb 5_d_ state is shallow enough that it be included in the valence.
 Since this state
-is far from the fermi level, we would badly cover the hilbert space spanned by Pb 6_d_ state were we to use Pb 5_d_ as the valence partial
+is far removed from the fermi level, we would badly cover the hilbert space spanned by Pb 6_d_ state were we to use Pb 5_d_ as the valence partial
-wave (in a linear method you are allowed to choose a single energy to construct the partial wave; it is
+wave.
+(In a linear method you are allowed to choose a single energy to construct the partial wave; it is
-usually the "valence" state, which is near the Fermi level).
+usually the "valence" state, which is near the Fermi level.)

-The resolution to this is to use local orbitals, adding a partial wave at an energy far removed from the Fermi level.
+This problem is resolved with local orbitals : these are partials wave at an energy far removed from the Fermi level.
 The three numbers following **PZ**
 correspond to specifications for local orbitals in the _s_, _p_, and _d_ channels.
 Zero indicates "no local orbital;"
 there is only a _d_ orbital here.